Andrew Ng: Biography

-Ng was born in the United Kingdom in 1976.
-His parents Ronald P. Ng and Tisa Ho are both immigrants from Hong Kong.
+Ng was born in London, in 1976 to Ronald Paul Ng, a hematologist and lecturer at UCL Medical School, and Tisa Ho, an arts administrator working at the London Film Festival.
+His parents were both immigrants from Hong Kong.
 He has at least one brother.
-Growing up, he spent time in Hong Kong and Singapore and later graduated from Raffles Institution in Singapore in 1992.
+Ng and his family moved back to Hong Kong and he spent his early years there.
+At the age of six he began learning the basics of programming through some books.
+In 1984 he and his family moved to Singapore.
+Ng attended and graduated from Raffles Institution.
+During his high school years, he demonstrated exceptional mathematical ability, winning a Silver Medal at the International Mathematical Olympiad.

-In 1997, he earned his undergraduate degree with a triple major in computer science, statistics, and economics from Carnegie Mellon University in Pittsburgh, Pennsylvania, graduating at the top of his class.
+In 1997, he earned his undergraduate degree with a triple major in computer science, statistics, and economics from Carnegie Mellon University in Pittsburgh, Pennsylvania.
 Between 1996 and 1998 he also conducted research on reinforcement learning, model selection, and feature selection at the AT&T Bell Labs.

-In 1998 Ng earned his master's degree from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
-At MIT he built the first publicly available, automatically indexed web-search engine for research papers on the web.
+In 1998, Ng earned his master's degree in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
+At MIT, he built the first publicly available, automatically indexed web-search engine for research papers on the web.
 It was a precursor to CiteSeerX/ResearchIndex, but specialized in machine learning.

-In 2002, he received his Doctor of Philosophy (PhD) from the University of California, Berkeley, under the supervision of Michael I. Jordan.
-His thesis is titled "Shaping and policy search in reinforcement learning" and is well cited to this day.
+In 2002, he received his Doctor of Philosophy (Ph.D.) in Computer Science from the University of California, Berkeley, under the supervision of Michael I. Jordan.
+His thesis is titled "Shaping and policy search in reinforcement learning" and is well-cited to this day.

-He started working as an assistant professor at Stanford University in 2002, and as an associate professor at 2009.
+He started working as an assistant professor at Stanford University in 2002 and as an associate professor in 2009.

 He currently lives in Los Altos Hills, California.
 In 2014, he married Carol E. Reiley.
 They have two children: a daughter born in 2019 and a son born in 2021.
 The MIT Technology Review named Ng and Reiley an "AI power couple".
+As of 2024, his wife filed for a divorce.